A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-Attackers with local access can intercept authentication credentials by redirecting the client to a malicious server, potentially compromising confidentiality, integrity, and availability of both the local system and connected downstream systems.
+Attackers with local access can intercept client authentication credentials by redirecting traffic to a rogue server, leading to credential theft and downstream account compromise.

 Affected Products